NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/AD/arduino.md

 <img style="float: center;" width=700 src="PM/AD/second.png">

-While on the dashboard, we can scroll through our existing 3D, Codeblocks or Circuits designs.
+While on the dashboard, we can scroll through our existing 3D, Codeblocks, or Circuits designs.
 By picking the editor we want to use and pressing the blue + New icon in the dashboard's top right corner, we can easily create a new design.

-The Circuits editor in Tinkercad is organised similarly to its 3D design editor.
+The Circuits editor in Tinkercad is organized similarly to its 3D design editor.
 You'll discover a sizable window for designing our layout on the left.
 A panel containing parts we can drag and drop onto the workspace to build our circuit is visible on the right side.
 <br>

 <img style="float: center;" width=700 src="PM/AD/3rd.png">